IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/the-tomtom-indigo-emulator.md

 - __Note__ the `s` in `https://`, because Android Studio proposes a default URL as `http://`.

 - Click `Apply` to activate these update sites.
-  - The `TomTom IndiGO - Android 11 Emulators` entry should not show an error.
+  - The `TomTom Digital Cockpit - Android 11 Emulators` entry should not show an error.
-  - The `TomTom IndiGO - Nexus repository` entry will show an error, which you can ignore.
+  - The `TomTom Digital Cockpit - Artifact Repository` entry will show an error, which you can ignore.

 ![Android Studio - SDK Update Sites](images/android_studio_sdk_update_sites.png)

 - Switch to tab `SDK platforms` and tick `Show Package Details` on the bottom right.

-- Expand the `Android 11 (R)` section, enable the `IndiGO Automotive Android System Image` and click `Apply` to start downloading this image.
+- Expand the `Android 11 (R)` section, enable the `TomTom Digital Cockpit System Image` and click `Apply` to start downloading this image.

 ![Android Studio - SDK download list](images/android_studio_sdk_platforms_download_list.png)